dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

-If there’s a big gap, meaning your image’s aspect ratio doesn’t match the phone’s… Go back to the Design file and click the “Prototype” tab in the right sidebar.
+If there's a big gap, meaning your image's aspect ratio doesn't match the phone's… Go back to the Design file and click the "Prototype" tab in the right sidebar.
 Here, you can change the device used to present the app.
-Scroll through the options to find “Custom Size (fit)” — this will remove the phone illustration and display your Frames as you’ve made them.
+Scroll through the options to find "Custom Size (fit)" — this will remove the phone illustration and display your Frames as you've made them.

 ### Adding click targets

 You can make an app prototype in Powerpoint by simply displaying a sequence of screen images — but with Figma, we can create a nonlinear experience that lets users click on elements to navigate between screens as if using a real app.
 (As well as prototyping other interactions and animations.)

-If you’re working with scanned paper wireframes, you’ll need to add *additional* Frames *within* each screen to act as clickable targets.
+If you're working with scanned paper wireframes, you'll need to add *additional* Frames *within* each screen to act as clickable targets.

 With the Frame tool (F) selected, click-and-drag over a button or UI element in one of your wireframe images.
 This will create a new Frame *inside* of the larger Frame; you should rename it to stay organized.